intunist/nnsvs-english-support/README.md

 Support for English NNSVS Dataset Creation
 <br/>Now maintained by Intunist.

 Support for UK, US, and Australian English has been fully confirmed.
+You are not expected to use all of the phonemes if your dialect lacks them.

 This repo contains the files required to create an English dataset for use in NNSVS.
 Additionally, instructions and examples are provided (or will be provided) for the labeling process.